What We’re Working On

 Phase 3 was completed in spring 2024.
 This phase was $500,000 and included upgrades to six disinfection systems throughout the Consolidated Water District and a TTHM tank removal system in the Airport water storage tank.

-Phase 4 of the project is $3,600,000 and includes the construction of a new 2-million-gallon water storage tank, various SCADA upgrades throughout the water distribution system and relocation of water service laterals along Big Tree Rd.
-Phase 4 is expected to be completed by the end of 2026.
+Phase 4 of the Countywide Water Improvement project includes the construction of a new 2-million-gallon water storage tank and SCADA upgrades at various locations throughout the water distribution system.
+The new Water Storage Tank is expected to be on-line by the end of 2026.

 Total project cost of all construction phases, including engineering, is $9,250,000.
 The Authority has received $3,000,000 in grant funds provided by the NYSEFC WIIA program and a 30-year low interest loan to complete the project.